xinhuang/NAntEnv/README.md

 ## Options

 * `delimeters`: Specify one or more delimeters to be replaced.
 Default is underscore.
-* `tolower`: If is true, will convert all property names to lowercase; otherwise left as it is.
+* `tolower`: If true, all property names will be converted to lowercase.
 Default is true.
 * `target`: Where to load environment variables.
 Choices are: `process`(default), `user` or `machine`.
 * `verbose`: Print every environment variables that is loaded.
+* `prefix`: Specify prefix to imported properties.
+* `overwrite`: If true, existing property values (non-readonly) will be overwritten using environment variables.
+Default is true.

 ## License